Gachenge/AirBnB_clone/README.md

 ## Description :house:

-HolbertonBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
+AirBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.

 The project currently only implements the back-end console.